 Poland says Russian drones shot down in its airspace during attack on Ukraine

-Poland said Wednesday that, along with NATO allies, it had scrambled warplanes to shoot down multiple Russian drones that entered its airspace during Moscow's latest attack on Ukraine.
+Poland said Wednesday that, along with NATO allies, it had scrambled warplanes to shoot down multiple Russian drones that entered its airspace during Moscow's latest attack on Ukraine, calling the incident an "act of aggression."

 "Last night the Polish airspace was violated by a huge number of Russian drones," Prime Minister Donald Tusk said in a social media post.
 "Those drones that posed a direct threat were shot down.
 I am in constant communication with the Secretary General of NATO and our allies."